cass1618/Pizza-Parlor/readme.md

 ## Description

-This website allows a user to select what toppings and size of pizza they would like.
-It also calculates the prices based on selections.
+This website allows a user to select which toppings and size of pizza they would like.
+It then calculates the price based on selections and adds to cart when submit button is clicked.

 ## Technologies Used